davegimo/RemoteControlService/README.md

 In an advanced stage, we developed a Beta functionality: the user can record a video up to 30 seconds, through two commands.
 This feature has been implemented and then presented for the final submission.

-## User-Evaluation

-The evaluation has been performed with six people.
-We explained the main task and let them try the Telegram interface.
-Even if not all of them had already used Telegram bots, the managed to carry on the two functions, recording a video or getting a snapshot.
-In particular, they appreciated the fact that they could benefit of this service inside a famous communication platform, such as Telegram.

 ## Idea
 The idea was born during a talk with other colleagues; most of them, who shared a room or an apartment with other students,